 Then Dr. Rastogi suggested me to meet a doctor who is a surgeon at GTB hospital as he had already refused to operate.
 After multiple tests, the doctor at GTB hospital told me that I had to undergo an operation but there were 50% chances of success but my instinct didn’t allow me to go for it as I was told there are chances of reoccurrence even after the operation.
 I was so close to giving up but I chose not to and went back to Dr. Rastogi who prescribed me Sorafenib and gave me hope to fight this cancer.
 After about six months I did MRI which showed a mild reduction in solid and cystic mass.
 I believe this is all because of my positive thinking, support from my family who always believed that it will end, and faith in my doctor which helped me get better.
 I regret not meeting Dr. Rastogi earlier.
 In the end, I want to thank Mrs. Rashi and the entire team of Sachin Sarcoma who also help Desmoid tumor patients and do support group meetings to understand their concerns and help them.
 I want to say that you are doing the utmost important job in eyes of God by providing awareness and helping those who need it.

 My journey had been tough and challenging for me, many times I was knocked down and thought of giving up but the love of my family never let me do that, and today I feel that I will beat this disease or die trying.
 To all the patients I just want to say that it’s a long treatment and it is so obvious to have bad thoughts sometimes.

-“You are allowed to scream, you are allowed to cry but do not give up.”
-Stay strong and keep faith in your doctor.Tweet
+you are allowed to fall, you are allowed to cry but you are not allowed to give upTweet